MicrosoftDocs/xamarin-docs/docs/android/user-interface/controls/pickers/time-picker.md

 (`TimePickerFragment`, described below).
 Clicking the **Cancel** button causes the fragment and dialog to be dismissed.

-`DialogFragment` returns the selected time to the hosting Actvity in one of three ways:
+`DialogFragment` returns the selected time to the hosting Activity in one of three ways:

 1. **Invoking a method or setting a property** &ndash; The Activity can